NikhilKalloli/Spotify-clone/README.md

   cd my-project
 ```

-Start the server
+Start the server:
-With the help of above extension Launch the file named as "index.html"
+With the help of above extension Launch the file named as ```bash "index.html" ```